Royal cypher: Commonwealth realms

+The royal cypher is used on some Australian military uniforms.

 Charles III

 On 26 September 2022, Buckingham Palace unveiled the cypher of the new king, Charles III, that is gradually replacing the cypher of Elizabeth II in everyday use.
 The design was selected by Charles himself from a series of designs prepared by the College of Arms and features the King's initial "C" intertwined with the letter "R" for Rex with "III" denoting Charles III, with a Tudor Crown above the letters.
 Charles's Scottish cypher uses the Crown of Scotland instead.